caiojhonny/gulp-html-include-boilerplate/README.md

 # gulp-html-include-boilerplate
-A simple boilerplate using gulp-file-include and browser-sync
+A simple boilerplate using gulp-file-include, browser-sync and gulp-sass

 ## Install the packages
 ```